top of page

 services

-• Progressive treatment programs customized to you & your pet's needs/goals
+• Progressive rehab treatment programs customized to you & your pet's needs/goals

 • Neurologic rehabilitation for pets diagnosed with IVDD, FCE, stroke, etc.